sql-sith/cdc-2024/documentation/iseage/SettingUpProxyForUbuntuServer.md

 # Connecting to the outside world from ISEAGE

-> Instructions written by Aksel Rasmussen on 2023-10-14
+> Created by Aksel Rasmussen on 2023-10-14
-> Last updated by Aksel Rasmussen on 2023-10-21 at 11:44
+> Last updated by Aksel Rasmussen on 2024-02-21 at 14:43

-> NOTE: These instructions are for use with a fresh ubuntu server with no modifications.
+> NOTE: These instructions are for use with an unmodified install of Ubuntu Server.
 > If you have any issues outside of that, that's your fault.

 1) Open `/etc/netplan/00-installer-config.yml`